Associação de Professores de História (APH)

 The history competition

+The competition addresses 4th year of secondary school or 1st and 2nd year of Baccalaureate or Professional Training (14 to 21 years old).
+Participation is open to students from Spain, Portugal and the Americas.
 The format of the works is free.
 In case of written works, the length of 100 pages in double spaces (Arial type) may not be surpassed.
-In case of tri-dimensional works, photographic documents accompanied by a written report have to be handed in.
-Submission deadline for the first competition is 18 August 2014.
+In case of three-dimensional works, photographic documents accompanied by a written report have to be handed in.

 Money prizes are granted on four levels: